crowdfavorite-mirrors/wp-query-monitor/readme.txt

 No, I do not accept donations.
 If you like the plugin, I'd love for you to [leave a review](https://wordpress.org/support/view/plugin-reviews/query-monitor).
 Tell all your friends about the plugin too!

 == Changelog ==

+= 2.7.1 =
+* Display a warning (rather than triggering a fatal error) for scripts and style dependencies which have gone missing during the duration of the page load.
+* Tweak some more Debug Bar add-on styles.
+* Ensure erroneous non-SELECT queries are also highlighted in red.
+* Further tweaks to QM's output if JavaScript isn't available for any reason.
+* Add PHP4-style constructors to the Debug Bar classes to avoid fatals with Debug Bar add-ons which are explicitly using them.
+* In the event that QM's JavaScript doesn't get enqueued, force the QM output to display so users can at least debug the issue.
+* Remove the abstract `output()` methods from abstract classes which implement `QM_Output` to avoid PHP bug #43200.
+* Fixing a notice in the admin component when `get_current_screen()` isn't an object.

 = 2.7.0 =
 * Detect broken dependencies for scripts and styles.